 This page is dedicated to my mother, Lynn Smith, (Maiden name Lynn Zwald).
-She went missing on November 5, 2018 from Johns Creek, GA was was found tragically six days later deceased in her vehicle.
+She died tragically on November 11, 2018.
 She was a wife, a mother, a grandmother, a daughter, a sister, an aunt, and a friend to many.
 She was also a big part of our company and is dearly missed.

 Aside from the Lord she loved her family more than anything else in this world.
 Her family was her everything.
 Her grandkids called her Nana.
 A name that denotes her devotion and need to care for her family.